LOS-ELFOS-DE-LA-SALLE-SDLG/los-elfos-de-la-salle-/README.md

 Each successful turn the robot makes is counted — when it reaches up to **12 turns**, the robot starts its automatic shutdown and ends the round.

----

 ## 5. Mobility Management

-Mobility management in this project focuses on carefully selecting and implementing the motors, designing and assembling the LEGO chassis, and integrating all components to ensure optimal performance.
+Mobility management in this project focuses on carefully selecting and implementing the motors, designing and assembling the 3D chassis, and integrating all components to ensure optimal performance.
 Key engineering principles considered include speed, torque, power efficiency, and structural strength.

----

 ## 6. Motor Selection and Implementation